Course – Teaser Video

 The first course, “Introduction to Quantum Computing and Qiskit” starts off by introducing the idea of a quantum bit and its properties and proceeds all the way to teaching and demonstrating basic quantum algorithms like search and factoring.
 This course is tailored in such a way as to be accessible to anyone with a basic knowledge of linear algebra and python.
 All the algorithms discussed here will be accompanied by demonstrations on current quantum hardware using IBM Qiskit.

 The second course, “Advanced Quantum Computing and Applications” ventures into some of the key quantum algorithms that are being used in today’s era of noisy intermediate-scale quantum (NISQ) devices.
-This includes the variational quantum eigensolver (VQE), quantum-inspired techniques for solving optimization problems and quantum machine learning.
+This includes the variational quantum eigensolver (VQE), quantum-inspired techniques for solving optimisation problems and quantum machine learning.
 There is also a module on quantum error correction and quantum error mitigation which are crucial for the success of quantum algorithms in the NISQ era.
 Finally, this course also introduces the learner to emerging software tools such as qiskit runtime and transpiling quantum circuits.

 Mode: This program is completely ONLINE and consists of 2 courses.